Curriculum Digest

 Semester 1

-Normal Form and Function: 4 credit hours (01510) Required
+Normal Form and Function: 4 credit hours (01-510) Lecture and Laboratory

 This course emphasizes core foundational knowledge of normal structure and function of domestic species.
 Cell structure, differentiation, and physiology are covered.
 Students are introduced to domestic animal body structure together with the radiographic anatomy of those structures.
 The course details normal behavior and management of domestic species.
-Students are exposed to research projects conducted by faculty within the SSVM.
+Students are exposed to research projects conducted by faculty within SSVM.

-Neuromusculoskeletal System: 6 credit hours (01511) Required
+Neuromusculoskeletal System: 6 credit hours (01-511) Lecture and Laboratory

 This course covers core knowledge of form and function of appendicular skeleton, muscles, and nerves.
 Cell types, cell structure and physiological mechanisms of control are emphasized.
 Thoracic and pelvic limb comparative anatomy is taught alongside radiographic anatomy.
 An overview of the central and peripheral nervous system is provided together with special senses.

-Blood and Immunity: 4 credit hours (01512) Required
+Blood and Immunity: 4 credit hours (01-512) Lecture and Laboratory

 This course provides an overview of the microanatomy of red blood cells, white blood cells and platelets.
 Innate immunity, cellular and humoral adaptive immunity together with regulation of the immune response and hypersensitivity reactions are discussed.
 Mechanisms of immunity against pathogens including vaccinations are emphasized.
 Erythrogram, erythropoiesis, platelets, and coagulation as well as methodologies used to evaluate these structures are included.

-Professional Skills I: 1 credit hour (01513) Required
+Professional Skills I: 1 credit hour (01-513) Lecture and Laboratory

 This six-semester course covers clinical and interprofessional communication, utilization of the Problem-Based Medical Record, teamwork, and collaboration, ethics, reflective practice, intercultural awareness, mindfulness and mental wellbeing, professional identity, practice management and business and personal finances.
 Each successive course will cover the same topics in increasing depth and complexity.